 Indulge in a Cornish Cream Tea

-You can't visit Cornwall without dining out on a traditional Cornish cream tea.
-For a perfect experience, your scone must be freshly baked, smothered in fruity strawberry jam and topped with Rodda's clotted cream.
+You can't visit Cornwall and say that you’ve sampled Cornish food without dining out on a traditional cream tea.
+For the perfect indulgence, your scone must be freshly baked, smothered in fruity strawberry jam and topped with Rodda's clotted cream.

 Take a tour of the Carnglaze Caverns

 You won't believe your eyes as you step into the dark hole at the foot of this imposing hillside near Bodmin to discover a deep network of caves, underwater lakes and stalactites hanging from the ceiling.

 Guided tours are available with the experts if booked in advance, where you will see the vast space for yourself.
 Carnglaze Caves are often cooler than the temperature outside so bring layers to avoid feeling the chill.